The Cutting Edge

 • Marketing: We all know that Beats headphones are priced higher than Sony headphones, despite having similar specs on many models.
 So what’s the difference?
 Marketing, of course.
 Beats by Dre is just cooler and therefore you will pay more for that brand name.
 Sometimes, the same thing goes for knives.

-• More expensive materials: Why is this Case Jack Knife $200 more than this Case Jack Knife?
+• More expensive materials: Why is one Case Jack Knife $200 more than another Case Jack Knife?
 Mother of Pearl.
 Other than the more expensive handle material, the knives have the same craftsmanship and general design.

 • Custom: A custom-made or limited edition knife will generally cost more.
 The reason for that is you’re paying for exclusivity and in some cases a name.
 However, I should say here that a custom knife does frequently feature better craftsmanship than an inexpensive factory folder.